Table of Contents

 In Lamego, there are a couple of other religious houses worth visiting including Lamego Cathedral, as well as Lamego Museum, telling tales of Douro history from inside a gold-laden repurposed chapel.

 Getting to Lamego from Porto: Rede Expressos buses (€12 each way) take 2 hours, the first departing at 10.30am from Porto Campo 24 Agosta in Bonfim.
+Since the last service home is at 5.15pm, staying overnight is a good idea if you have time.
 Book on the Busbud website.

 3. Douro Valley day trip #3 – Vila Real (2 hour journey time)